-Being quick, easy, and most importantly—tasty, instant ramen is a popular meal choice among busy people.
+Being quick, easy, and most importantly—tasty, ramen is a popular meal choice among busy people.
 While cooking it on the stovetop isn’t necessarily difficult, you may be looking at a certain kitchen appliance and wondering if there’s an even easier way—using the microwave.

 Ramen was already great, although its ability to be cooked in the microwave makes them just that much better.